ttsim-dev/ttsim/docs/geps/gep-05.md

 parameter files) for the following reason:

-- Rounding rules are not a parameter, but a function property that we want to turn off an one.
+- Rounding rules are not a parameter, but a function property that we want to turn off an on.
 Hence, it makes sense to define it at the function level.
 - Rounding parameters might change over time.
 In this case, the rounding parameters for each period can be specified using the `start_date`, `end_date` keywords in the `policy_function` decorator.